ansys/grantami-system/doc/source/index.rst

 =========================

-PyGranta System, a component of the PyGranta software suite, provides a Python interface Granta MI System Administration functions.
+PyGranta System, a component of the PyGranta software suite, provides a Python interface for Granta MI System Administration functions.

 .. grid:: 1 2 2 2